-On the heels of Independence Day demands from people like Cassie King for the resources all kids deserve to ensure their ecosocial Fair Start in life, and others who see their future child’s entitlement to birth equity as a sustainable family planning incentive, dozens of young women have come forward to speak out for smaller and more sustainable families.
-It’s a message for every young person’s future on plant earth.
+On the heels of Independence Day demands from people like Cassie King for the resources all kids deserve to ensure their eco-social Fair Start in life, and others who see their future child’s entitlement to birth equity as a sustainable family planning incentive, dozens of young women have come forward to speak out for more sustainable families.
+It’s a message for every young person’s future on planet earth.

-On World Population Day, July 11, 2021 GirlPlanet.Earth will launch as an informal forum for global dialogue by women and teenaged girls from around the world on population, consumption, planetary boundaries, and personal choices.
-Featuring the voices of women from Africa, Europe, North America, Central America and Asia, GirlPlanet.Earth will enable honest, authentic, lively conversations between women and girls about our future.
+On World Population Day, July 11, 2021, GirlPlanet.Earth will launch as an informal forum for global dialogue by women and teenage girls from around the world on population, consumption, planetary boundaries, and personal choices.
+Featuring the voices of women from Africa, Europe, North America, Central America, and Asia, GirlPlanet.Earth will enable honest, authentic, lively conversations between women and girls about our future.